 All Food Costing and Control methods can go in vain if the stock items purchased are not stored properly, as food items are highly perishable.
 You must follow proper stocking practices to ensure longevity to the stocked goods.
 There should be separate areas for storing dry, refrigerated, and frozen goods.
 Storage can be done in the following ways-

 First In First Out: In this method, the items that are purchased first and consumed first.
 The items that are purchased first are more likely to spoil than the items purchased later.
-This method is preferred in case of grocery, dairy, etc, and is the most popular method of storage utilization.
+This method is preferred in cases of grocery, dairy, etc, and is the most popular method of storage utilization.

 Last In First Out: In this method, the items that are purchased last are consumed first.
 The idea behind this storage is that certain items such as baked goods are best consumed when fresh.
-Last in First Out method helps maintain quality and deliver high customer service.
+Last in First Out method helps to maintain quality and deliver high customer service.

 The best way to store your inventory items is to ensure that the items are kept in a cool, dry, and hygienic place.
 The items should also be rotated properly.